-Ann Hedreen is working on her second memoir, titled The Observant Doubter.
+In other news, Ann Hedreen is teaching two summer classes at Hugo House: Heart and Soul and Getting Over Your Fear of Going Dark.
+She has completed her second memoir, titled After Ecstasy: Memoir of an Observant Doubter, and is submitting it for publication.
+You can also listen to her podcast interview entitled “The Transformative Power of Memoir” for the China-US Women’s Foundation.
 Her first book, Her Beautiful Brain (She Writes Press), is available wherever books are sold.
 You can read Ann’s blog at The Restless Nest.

 Rustin Thompson’s memoir film, My Mother Was Here, won the Audience Award for Best Documentary at the Tacoma Film Festival and was screened for a digital audience as part of Port Townsend’s Meaningful Movies series.
 His current work-in-progress is an essay documentary, Slow Revolution.